MSchmidtCrans/Smoelenboek-3.0/README.md

     c.
 Use id to search database with ajax call on php search script
     d.
 Display database values in form fields

-5. Make delete address button on address div
+6. Make delete address button on address div -DONE-

-6. Connect button with PHP script
+7. Connect button with PHP script -DONE-

-7. Create PHP script to delete record in database
+8. Create PHP script to delete record in database -DONE-

-8. Remove new record correctly in html
+9. Remove new record correctly in html -DONE-

-9. Make edit address button on address div

-10. Connect button with PHP script
+10. Edit save button functionality to decide wether to update or create record in database

-11. Create PHP script to update record in database
+12. Update PHP script to update record in database

-12. Display updated record correctly in html
+13. Display updated record correctly in html